 I experienced personal health challenges and loss during my graduate career.
 It slowed me down.
 But when we stop moving fast, sometimes we can see more clearly.
 I gained a depth of understanding about the challenges clients, students and employees in difficult times and have been able to draw upon my personal experiences to help others.

 How are jobs normally posted and filled in your organization or industry?

-In addition to formal postings at institutions or in professional organization publications, word of mouth is often used to recruit suitable candidates.
+In addition to formal postings at institutions or in professional organization publications, LinkedIN and word of mouth are often used to recruit suitable candidates.